letemCODE/Excel-Dashboard-Project/README.md

 ## 2. Features
 - **Interactive Visualizations**
-  Interact with charts and graphs to drill down into specific data points.
-(Tool Tip, Slicers)
+  See specific data and highlight relevant information using conditional formatting options.

 - **Data Filters**
-  Data can be filtered by time periods, regions, or other key attributes.
-(Date and Feature Filters/Slicers)
+  Interact with charts and graphs through the slicers.

 - **Pivot Tables**
-  PT.
+  Aggregated information, grouped by specific attributes represented using Pivot Tables and DAX built Measures allowing for detailed analysis.

+- **Formulas**
+  Excel formulas like =SUM(), =IF(), =XLOOKUP(), COUNTA(), etc. used in calculating and representating key information.

 - **Performance Metrics**
-  Displays insightful KPIs like: Revenue, Revenue Contribution %, Profit Margin %, Profit Margin Contribution %.
+  Displays insightful KPIs like: % of Calls, Amount Rank, Call Rank.
   These add crucial context while gauging performance.

-- **Reports**
+- **Customer Centre Report**
-  Includes different report pages for alternate perspectives on the data.
+  Contains the Dashboard displaying the various charts visualising key performance metrics that update in responce to the slicer.

 ## 3. Installation
 To use this Excel dashboard: